When Should I Consider Private Student Loan Consolidation?

 If you have low balances on your student loans and you are within a couple years of paying off what you owe, you might not be able to take advantage of any savings that student loan consolidation can offer.
 But if you recently graduated and you have substantial outstanding balances on your student loans, you might be able to benefit from student loan consolidation.

 Remember that student loan consolidation can be a good move for your finances, but it is not a magic bullet.
 When your student loan balances are zeroed out you may have an inflated sense of how much money you have, but don’t fall into the habit of racking up more debt from other sources.
-Also remember the longer it takes you to repay your debt, the more it will end up costing you due to interest, so though you may spend less each month if you have a longer term, you will spend more in the long run.
+Also remember the longer it takes you to repay your student loan debt, the more it will end up costing you due to interest, so though you may spend less each month if you have a longer term, you will spend more in the long run.